hashicorp/consul/website/source/docs/enterprise/network-segments/index.html.md

 To get started with Network Segments,
 [read the guide](https://learn.hashicorp.com/consul/day-2-operations/network-segments).

--> **Note:** Due to limitations in Consul's implementation of Serf, you may currently only use 10 Network Segments per Consul cluster.
+-> **Note:** Due to limitations in [Serf](https://www.consul.io/docs/internals/gossip.html), you may currently only use up to 10 Network Segments per Consul cluster.

 # Consul Networking Models